AriFordsham/GHCWiki/hack-par.md

 ### Packaging and Builds

 This is important in the long-term.
-For now we left it open until we had made progress on the main system.
+For now we left it open until we had made progress on an integrated system.